jrmuizel/raqote/DESIGN.md

 1. Monotonic quadratic curve edges can be used directly instead of having to flatten them.
 2. Partial results are accumulted diretly into a scanline with some approximations to avoid overflow at 255
 3. An alpha mask for the entire shape is produced and then composited.
-However the intention is to switch to skia like run length representation and only shade the parts of the mask where there is coverage.
+However the intention is to switch to Skia like run length representation and only shade the parts of the mask where there is coverage.

 The stroker is a classic postscript style stroker that works on flattened paths.
 It does not try avoid overlap and uses distinct subpaths for each line segment, join and cap.